ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 * CPU:  Intel Xeon 3.16GHz 4Core machine, with 32GB RAM
 * GPU: GeForce 1050Ti
-* TPU: Google Coral USB stick, running on USB 2.0 in 'standard' mode (This makes a big difference.
-USB 3 is much faster as is max perf mode)
+* TPU: Google Coral USB stick, running on USB 2.0 in 'standard' mode
 * Environment: I am running using mlapi, so you will see load time only once across multiple runs
 * Image size: 800px

+**Important**: The TPU is on USB 2.0 which is supposed to be much slower than USB 3.0 performance.
+Also, I am using standard mode, not performance mode.
+You should look at Google's Coral `coral benchmark site <https://coral.ai/docs/edgetpu/benchmarks/>`__ for better numbers.
+Note that their performance figures are specific to their C++ code.
+Python will have additional overheads (as noted on their site)

 ::